ThePjotyr/Speedsters-Data-Pack/README.md

 ### Velocity 9

 The riskiest option.
 Users of this source will have a blue lightning.
 They will reach any **Speed Level** faster than other speedsters, but after some time, they will get small debuffs, like nausea or taking some random damage.
-Those effects will strengthen in time, and after preciselly 5 minutes from taking speed drug, users will die from those effects.
+Those effects will strengthen in time, and after precisely 5 minutes from taking speed drug, users will die from those effects.
 They can prolong the inevitable, by drinking another **Velocity 9** potion, but each time they would do that, the rate of their body decay will only get faster and faster.
 The only permanent cure for this condition is obtaining speed from different source in **Particle Accelerator** explosion.
-After dying from **Velocity 9** posioning, player cannot obtain speed power from any other source than **Velocity 9**.
+After dying from **Velocity 9** poisoning, player cannot obtain speed power from any other source than **Velocity 9**.
 In future versions this system will be reworked.

 ## Recipes